Alan Weinstein

-Alan David Weinstein (17 June 1943, New York City) is a professor of mathematics at the University of California, Berkeley, working in the field of differential geometry, and especially in Poisson geometry.
+Alan David Weinstein (born 17 June 1943) is a professor of mathematics at the University of California, Berkeley, working in the field of differential geometry, and especially in Poisson geometry.

-Education and career
+Early life and education

+Weinstein was born in New York City.
 After attending Roslyn High School, Weinstein obtained a bachelor's degree at the Massachusetts Institute of Technology in 1964.
 His teachers included, among others, James Munkres, Gian-Carlo Rota, Irving Segal, and, for the first senior course of differential geometry, Sigurður Helgason.
 He received a PhD at University of California, Berkeley in 1967 under the direction of Shiing-Shen Chern.
 His dissertation was entitled "The cut locus and conjugate locus of a Riemannian manifold".

+Career

-He worked then at MIT on 1967 (as Moore instructor) and at Bonn University in 1968/69.
+Weinstein worked then at MIT on 1967 (as Moore instructor) and at Bonn University in 1968/69.
 In 1969 he returned to Berkeley as assistant professor and from 1976 he is full professor.
 During 1975/76 he visited IHES in Paris and during 1978/79 he was visiting professor at Rice University.
 Weinstein was awarded in 1971 a Sloan Research Fellowship and in 1985 a Guggenheim Fellowship.
 In 1978 he was invited speaker at the International Congress of Mathematicians in Helsinki.
 In 1992 he was elected Fellow of the American Academy of Arts and Sciences and in 2012 Fellow of the American Mathematical Society.
 In 2003 he was awarded a honorary doctorate from Universiteit Utrecht.